PTSD

 EMDR (Eye Movement Desensitization and Reprocessing)

-An evidence-based treatment method in which eye movements are used to help the brain process traumatic memories.
-EMDR is recommended by Norwegian health authorities and is effective for both PTSD and complex PTSD.
+A treatment method that uses eye movements to help the brain process traumatic memories.
+EMDR is recommended by the Norwegian Directorate of Health and is effective for both PTSD and complex PTSD.

 Helps you identify and change negative thought patterns related to the trauma.
-Through gradual exposure and cognitive techniques, you process experiences in a safe environment.
+Through gradual exposure and cognitive techniques, you work through the experiences in a safe and supportive environment.

-For complex PTSD, treatment often begins with stabilisation — building a sense of safety, regulating emotions, and strengthening daily life — before working directly with traumatic memories.
+For complex PTSD, treatment often begins with stabilization – building safety, regulating emotions, calming the nervous system, and strengthening daily life – before working directly with traumatic memories.

 We help you move forward